 To achieve a clear, youthful complexion, the product contains 3-O-Ethyl Ascorbic Acid (Vitamin C) with age-defying effect to slow down the oxidative stress due to harmful UV rays.
 In terms of the active filters, it’s infused with two chemicals.
-The first one is ethylhexyl methoxycinnamate (Octinoxate or Octyl methoxycinnamate), which is only UVB absorbing agent to defend skin from sunburn and some other sun damage.
+The first one is Ethylhexyl Methoxycinnamate (Octinoxate or Octyl Methoxycinnamate), which is only UVB absorbing agent to defend skin from sunburn and some other sun damage.
 However, we can’t overlook the drawback that can creep into our health.
 Octinoxate has moderate hazard and uncommonly causes allergic reactions.
-In long term, this is not good thing that skin should frequently interact with.
+In long term, this is not a good thing that skin should frequently interact with.

-Additionally, there have been many researches showing that Octinoxate can be a culprit of hormonal disruption.
+Additionally, there have been many pieces of research showing that Octinoxate can be a culprit of hormonal disruption.
 A 2004 Animal study indicates Octinoxate increases the growth of estrogen production in cells, which is in relation to breast cancer.
 Also, it reduces thyroid hormones in the bloodstream, be more likely to interrupt ordinary thyroid operation.
-In fact, there hasn’t been an direct conclusion about the link between octinoxate and thyroid disease.
-Alongside Octinoxate, the second is Butyl methoxydibenzoylmethane (Avobenzone) to absorb the a wide wavelength of UVA ray.
+In fact, there hasn’t been a direct conclusion about the link between Octinoxate and Thyroid disease.
+Alongside Octinoxate, the second is Butyl Methoxydibenzoylmethane (Avobenzone) to absorb the wide wavelength of UVA ray.
 Avobenzone is quickly absorbed into skin and has low photostability so it’s more likely to be used in combination with photostabilizer, an inactive ingredient.
 That leads to fairly high probability of arousing skin allergies.
-Sadly, it hasn’t guaranteed Avobenzone would be completely photostablized yet.
+Sadly, it hasn’t guaranteed Avobenzone would be completely photostabilized yet.

 The product includes denatured alcohol, which plays roles of antifoaming and antiviral, but also astringent and solvent.
 Alcohol Denat. is inclined to be drying and irritating to skin.
 Furthermore, it includes many chemical compounds for conditioning, emulsifying and viscosity adjusting agents, for example, Polymethyl Methacrylate, Acrylates/C10-30 Alkyl Acrylate Crosspolymer and Carbomer.
 Also, does have synthetic fragrances, such as Parfum, Linalool, Limonene and Citronellol.